spych

 0.35 |

-Silero VAD probability below which a frame is considered silence during speech |
+Silero VAD silence probability during speech |

 silence_frames_threshold |